 - Extra meals apart from inclusions

-- Tips to porters (calculated per person)
+- Tips to porters and guides (calculated per person at 10$ per day per person)

 - Any other activity such as Bungee Jumping/River Rafting